CODEJIN/HNet_on_Tensorflow/README.md

 #License
 The lincense of core and enum file is belong to Apache License 2.0.<br>
 THe lincense of GUI and UI files is belong to GPL 3.0.<br>
-The PyQT is used for the GUI.
+The PyQT is used for the GUI.<br>
 This code was tested at Python 3.5 and Tensorflow 0.12.1.
 This program is not guaranteed to work in python 2.x.

 # Pre installed for using